mrtnj/multilevelcontingency/README.md

 ```

 *NOTE:* This involves running both bash and C++ code downloaded from this
 repo.
-Do not do this with unknwon code this unless you know that it's not
+Do not do this with unknown code this unless you know that it's not
 malicious.